hoh/reloadr/README.rst

 Future plans
 ============

 This project is still in its early stages.
-The next main step is to add an option for using ``inotify`` to receive file change events directly from the filesystem.
+All ideas for improvement are welcome.